stevehook/stevehook.github.com/_posts/2017-07-24-postgres-queries.md

 No you can't.
 It turns out grouping by the output of a window function is not allowed (which to be honest seems reasonable).
 So this is where a `WITH` query becomes really useful.
-We can declare a `WITH` query containing the rank and then feed query it as a normal table allowing us to group the way we need to:
+We can declare a `WITH` query containing the rank and then feed that query into another as a normal table allowing us to group the way we need to:

     WITH ranked_order_items AS (